At every demonstration that I conduct someone asks one of the following:

 1) Get a grate in the bottom.
 I recommend the Kick Ash Basket (I bought mine - and have no financial tie with KAB).
-Grates allow small chunks of charcoal to drop through rather than block the little air holes of the standard fire grate.
-The brand new KJ I was using had the standard fire grate and the little holes were getting blocked by charcoal.
+Wire grates allow small chunks of charcoal to drop through rather than block the little air holes of the standard fire grate.
+The Kamado Joe fire plate is particularly troublesome because it has tiny holes that are easily blocked.

 2) Be careful with how the heat deflector is placed in the grill.
 The BGE platesetter allows a lot of airflow around the edges, the KJ deflectors are round and can restrict the airflow.
 I found that if you put the KJ deflectors up high in the Divide and Conquer system or overlap them by an inch in the middle, you will get more airflow around the outside edges.

 4) Charcoal.
 I am charcoal brand agnostic and have had success with almost all brands I have tried.
 I do make sure that the bags stay dry.
-Also, make sure that the little pieces don't create a solid matt that keeps the air from flowing into the center of your charcoal.
-This is going to sound weird, but big chunk firewood does not get as hot as charcoal with 3-4” chunks.
+Also, make sure that the little pieces don't create a solid mat that keeps the air from flowing into the center of your charcoal.
+This is going to sound weird, but big chunk charcoal does not get as hot as charcoal with 3-4” chunks.
 Less hot ember square inches? or less carbonization of the charcoal?
 I am not sure - share your thoughts.
+See this blog for all the details.

 5) A big fire is hotter than a small one.
 Start the fire in a couple of spots and get it roaring to at least 500F before closing the lid and using the vents.
 High temperature means high fuel consumption so go ahead and top up that fire box.
 The ceramics take time to soak in heat.